Valhall-ai/prompt-injection-mitigations/README.md

 ## 🤖 Automated vs 👥 Manual
 Automated mitigation will continue working with no human intervention whereas manual mitigation techniques require human intervention on a continuous basis, for example to introduce new threat signatures.

+---

+# Mitigation Suites:

+## Rebuff.ai

+"Rebuff is designed to protect AI applications from prompt injection (PI) attacks through a multi-layered defense."

+---

+This is an early draft and feature-incomplete document.
+Contributions are welcome.
+I can be contacted for discussion [here](https://www.linkedin.com/in/jonathanktodd/).